 Families and Friends of Community Christian School,

-The Lord has truly been great to us at Community Christian School.
-We’re in our twentieth year and He blesses us every day!
-Our mission is to introduce students to Christ and develop Christian character through spiritually dynamic and academically challenging programs, preparing them to go out to be Godly leaders who will make a difference for Christ.
+Now in our twenty-first year, the Lord continues to bless Community Christian School!
+Our mission is to introduce students to Christ, develop Christian character through spiritually dynamic and academically challenging programs, while preparing them to be Godly leaders who will make a difference for Christ.
 I’d like to share some of our successes with you.

-This past year, we saw a number of students accept Christ as savior and grow in fellowship with the Lord.
-CCS emphasizes a Christ-centered education through Biblical integration in our classes, the study of God’s Word, service to others, prayer and worship, and mentoring students to live for Christ.
+We saw a number of students accept Christ as their savior and grow in fellowship with the Lord.
+CCS strives to emphasize a Christ-centered education through Biblical integration in our classes, the study of God’s Word, service to others, prayer and worship, missions and mentoring students to live for Christ.
 84 of our middle & high school students and faculty went on life-changing mission trips last year.
-CCS students raised $18,987 last year and collected numerous items for local, national and international missions.
-Our high school students documented 18,126 hours of community service for 2016.
-Our students support and volunteer for missions, and learn about giving back to those in need through community service.
+CCS students raised over $18,500 supporting 20 local and international missions and ministries.
+Our high school students recorded 11,132 documented hours of community service, helping and serving others whom are in need.
+We thank God for the lessons our students are learning for life.

 God bless you,